What is a High Court Writ?

 If a debtor fails to pay or reach an agreement with the HCEO after receiving a Notice of Enforcement, the enforcement officer will proceed to remove and sell assets to recover the debt.

-The assets seized are assessed by the HCEO to determine their potential value at auction, ensuring the proceeds provide a benefit to the claimant after the deduction of costs and fees.
+The HCEO assesses the assets seized to determine their potential value at auction, ensuring the proceeds provide a benefit to the claimant after the deduction of costs and fees.

 Enforcement fees are collected by the HCEO concurrently with the amount owed on the judgment and the interest on it.